From Robert Chuckrow, The Tai Chi Book, YMAA Publication Center, Roslindale, MA, 1998.

 (2) Every day, on my way to work, I pass an intersection with a stop sign.
 Recently an unusually high speed bump was added, ostensibly to slow down traffic in the area.
 Even when cars go over the bump very slowly, they bounce as if driving over a curb.
 The result is that some drivers began to avoid the bump by going around it.
 Now, many cars do not even bother to stop but simply cross over to the other side of the street and go through at full speed.
 Because it is too large, the speed bump actually increases the speed of traffic and creates a more dangerous condition than if it were absent.

 (3) When antibiotics were first employed, they were termed “miracle drugs” because they had such a dramatic antibacterial effect.
 But antibiotics were used indiscriminately, which, according to the United Nations World Health Organization, has created a world-wide health crisis.
-Now, many diseases are resistant to antibiotics, and there is a whole class of new diseases, which a frivolous use of antibiotics may well have caused.
+Many bacteria are now resistant to antibiotics, and a whole class of new diseases have arisen, which a frivolous use of antibiotics may well have caused.
 The cycle of yin and yang can be thought to have been in operation here.

 More Articles on and Information About T’ai Chi